Ibanez Tube Screamer

 The Ibanez Tube Screamer is an overdrive pedal made by Ibanez.
-First developed by Maxon as a competitor to the Boss OD-1, it was sold outside of Japan under the Ibanez brand and became popular among guitarists for its characteristic mid-boosted tone and amp-like distortion.
+First developed by Maxon as a competitor to the Boss OD-1, the Tube Screamer was sold outside of Japan under the Ibanez brand name and became popular among guitarists for its characteristic midrange-boosted tone and amp-like distortion.
 The Tube Screamer has gone through multiple iterations since its debut in 1979, notably the original TS808 model and its successor, the TS9.
 Many guitarists have used it to create their signature sound, and it is considered one of the most successful, widely copied, and modified overdrive pedals in the history of the electric guitar.

 Description

 The Tube Screamer has a drive knob, a tone knob, and a level knob.
-The drive knob adjusts gain (which can affect the amount of distortion), the tone knob adjusts treble and the level knob adjusts the output volume of the pedal.
-The pedal also provides a slight boost to mid-range frequencies, helping to reduce muddiness by cutting bass frequencies; some guitarists prefer this sort of equalization, as it helps to keep their sound from getting lost in the overall audio mix of the band.
-This, along with its versatility as a simple distortion, has made the pedal very popular for a wide variety of styles and situations.
+The drive knob adjusts gain (which can affect the amount of distortion), the tone knob adjusts treble frequencies, and the level knob adjusts the output volume of the pedal.
+The pedal also provides a boost to midrange frequencies and helps reduce muddiness by cutting bass frequencies.
+Many guitarists prefer this sort of equalization, as it helps keep their guitar from getting lost in the overall audio mix.
+This, along with its versatility as a simple distortion, has made the pedal popular for a wide variety of musical styles.